mohitmishra786/inside-the-machine/_chapters/chapter-10-unpacking-and-anti-reversing-techniques.md

 Mastering these techniques allows you to analyze even heavily protected software, whether for security research, malware analysis, or other legitimate purposes.

-In the next chapter, we'll explore hardware-assisted reverse engineering, examining how specialized hardware tools can provide deeper insights into software behavior.